RCR0101/2DFloorPlanner/README.md

 ### 6.2 **Running the Application**

 1. Open the project in your preferred IDE.
-2. Navigate to `Main.java` and run the application.
+2. Navigate to `OuterFrame.java` and run the application.
 3. The main window will open, displaying a grid where users can place rooms.

 ### 6.3 **Usage**